cfclemos/scheduler-class-assistant/README.md

 2. **📈 Fitness Function**
    Evaluates how suitable a solution is by considering:

-   * Scheduling conflicts (e.g., two teachers in the same room).
+   * Scheduling conflicts (e.g., two monitors in the same room).
-   * Teacher and student preferences.
+   * Student preferences.
    * Minimization of idle times.
      The fewer the conflicts and the closer to preferences, the better the score.